 - Dial your calories up and down as your activity levels fluctuate.

 What you do with your day matters.
-What time you wake up, where you are in the world, and the people around you all influence your decision-making.
+For example, what time you wake up, where you are in the world, and the people around you all influence your decision-making.
 Whilst you may not have control over some lifestyle factors, there are many over which you do.
+For instance:

 - Get ahead on sleep the night before to make mornings easier;